Golf-Moriya still seeking to join sister as an LPGA champion

-OLYMPIA FIELDS, Illinois, July 2 Moriya Jutanugarn beat her little sister at the Women's PGA Championship but left still searching for her first LPGA victory.
+OLYMPIA FIELDS, Illinois, July 2 (Reuters) - Moriya Jutanugarn beat her little sister at the Women's PGA Championship but left still searching for her first LPGA victory.

 The Thai, who stands 5-foot, 1-inch tall (1.55 metres), lives in the shadow of sibling Ariya, who has racked up six LPGA victories over the past 14 months and briefly snatched the world number one ranking.